ChatGPT & Students: What do I do with A.I. in the classroom?

 But if ChatGPT produces masterful essays with simple inputs, what need is there then for a high school English classroom?
 I’d counter that because reading and writing occur across disciplines, English classrooms will always be the hub for developing critical and creative thinking.
 Herman identifies three groupings where we typically see students’ aptitude for writing:

-- Structure & Organization: students focus on the flow of their writing; ideas are fleshed out, arguments are concise, and the structure is logical.
+- Structure & organizations: students focus on the flow of their writing; ideas are fleshed out, arguments are concise, and the structure is logical.

 - Style & Tone: students here are in the final stages of a draft; editing, polishing, and identifying how to bring voice to their writing while improving its quality.